puppetlabs/puppetlabs-apache/README.md

 }
 ~~~

-To configure a virtual host to redirect non-SSL connections to SSL:
+To configure a virtual host to redirect unencrypted connections to SSL, declare them with separate [`apache::vhost`] defines and redirect unencrypted requests to the virtual host with SSL enabled:

 ~~~ puppet
 apache::vhost { 'redirect.example.com non-ssl':